 E. Staffing Assistance.
 The College will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.
-Nothing in this section, however, prevents the College from accepting assistance from a lender related to (i) professional development training for its staff; (ii) providing educational counseling materials, financial literacy materials or debt management materials to borrowers, provided that such materials disclose to borrowers the identification of any lender that assisted in preparing or providing such materials; or (iii) staffing services on a short-term, nonrecurring basis to assist the College with financial aid-related functions during emergencies, including State-declared or federally-declared natural disasters, federally-declared national disasters and other localized disasters and emergencies identified by the Secretary of Education.
+Nothing in this section, however, prevents the College from accepting assistance from a lender related to (i) professional development training for its staff; (ii) providing educational counseling materials, financial literacy materials or debt management materials to borrowers, provided that such materials disclose to borrowers the identification of any lender that assisted in preparing or providing such materials; or (iii) staffing services on a short-term, non-recurring basis to assist the College with financial aid-related functions during emergencies, including state-declared natural disasters, federally-declared national disasters and other localized disasters and emergencies identified by the Secretary of Education.

 A. Conflicts of Interest

 1. No employee shall have a conflict of interest with respect to any education loan or other student financial aid for which the employee has responsibility.

 2. No employee may process any transaction related to his/her own personal financial aid eligibility or that of a relative.